aish181095/Master-Thesis/README.md

 fitting_code.m - Curve fitting optimisation function

-regression_co-efficient - Goodness of fit for the fitted model compared to actual cases
+regression_co-efficient - Goodness of fit of the fitted model compared to actual cases

 parameter_distribution.m - Generate parameter distributions for each model parameter and calculate the 97.5% Confidence intervals.